-Various concentrations of kinase-active or kinase-inactive IRAK-4 were transiently (Lye et al. overexpressed in IRAK-4-deficient cells that were also transiently transfected with an NF- $\kappa$ B-dependent luciferase reporter and $\alpha$ -galactosidase expression vector.
+Various concentrations of kinase-active or kinase-inactive IRAK-4 were transiently overexpressed in IRAK-4-deficient cells that were also transiently transfected with an NF- $\kappa$ B-dependent luciferase reporter and $\alpha$ -galactosidase expression vector.
+IRAK-4 is recruited to the IL-1R-associated complex 1 min after IL-1 $\beta$ treatment (10 ng/mL).
 Transfected cells were left untreated or treated with IL-1 $\beta$ (10 ng/ml) for 6 h before luciferase and $\alpha$ -galactosidase activities were measured.
 The luciferase activity was divided by the $\alpha$ -galactosidase activity, and fold activation was calculated compared with the activity of untreated cells carrying an empty $\alpha$ -vector (normalized as 1).
-The results demonstrated that kinase-active IRAK-4 dose dependently activates NF- $\kappa$ B (Lye et al., 2004).
+The results demonstrated that kinase-active IRAK-4 dose dependently activates IL-1-mediated NF- $\kappa$ B. Kinase-inactive IRAK-4 expression resulted in severely reduced IL-1 responses and defective NF- $\kappa$ B and JNK activation induced by IL-1 (Lye et al., 2004).